 COMPANY agrees to provide attorneys reasonably acceptable to LICENSOR to defend against such a claim.
 LICENSOR shall cooperate with COMPANY in any defense of such claim.
-COMPANY shall not settle any such claims, demands or actions under this Section 10.2, without the express. prior written consent of LICENSOR, which consent shall not be unreasonably withheld or delayed.
+COMPANY shall not settle any such claims, demands or actions under this Section 10.2, without the express, prior written consent of LICENSOR, which consent shall not be unreasonably withheld or delayed.
 COMPANY'S obligations under this Article shall survive the expiration or termination of this Agreement for any reason.

 - 10.3 Insurance.
 Without limiting COMPANY'S indemnity obligations under the preceding paragraph, COMPANY shall, prior to any clinical trial or Sale of any Licensed Product, cause to be in force a products liability insurance policy.
-Such policy shall: - provide product liability coverage in an amount that is customary for the stage of development, but no less than [] per (i) - insure Indemnitees for all claims, damages, and actions mentioned in Section 10.2 of this Agreement; (ii) - include contractual liability coverage for all liability which may be incurred by Indemnitees in connection with this Agreement; (iii) - include clinical trial coverage (if excluded from product liability coverage), COMPANY agrees to secure separate clinical trial (iv) Errors & Omissions Liability coverage that meets all policy requirements as outlined in Section 10.3;

-- (v) require the insurance carrier to provide EMORY on behalf of the LICENSOR with no less than [] written notice of any change in the terms or coverage of the policy or its cancellation; and - If written on a "claims made" basis, the Company agrees to provide coverage for ten years after the contract is completed. (vi)
+Such policy shall: - (i) provide product liability coverage in an amount that is customary for the stage of development, but no less than [] per occurrence: - (ii) insure Indemnitees for all claims, damages, and actions mentioned in Section 10.2 of this Agreement; - (iii) include contractual liability coverage for all liability which may be incurred by Indemnitees in connection with this Agreement; - (iv) include clinical trial coverage (if excluded from product liability coverage), COMPANY agrees to secure separate clinical trial Errors & Omissions Liability coverage that meets all policy requirements as outlined in Section 10.3; - Errors & Omissions Liability coverage that meets all policy requirements as outlined in Section 10.3; - (v) require the insurance carrier to provide EMORY on behalf of the LICENSOR with no less than [] written notice of any change in the terms or coverage of the policy or its cancellation; and - (vi) If written on a "claims made" basis, the Company agrees to provide coverage for ten years after the contract is completed.